 Their reasons are typically because they want to make it perfect, the website isn’t ready, their business cards are being printed, they’re just waiting for my LLC papers, the economy is bad… Whatever.

-All of these are just excuses and the reality is what is holding them up is FEAR.
+All of these are just excuses for laziness and the reality is what is holding them up is FEAR.

 Fear is crippling, trust me I know.